 BENJAMIN WEY, a vindicated citizen, a winner for American Justice

 BENJAMIN WEY, a persistent fighting spirit and the well-known New York business executive, CEO of private equity investment firm New York Global Group has staunchly maintained his innocence under the cloud of an indictment over the last two years.
-Mr. Wey’s vindication arrived on August 8, 2017 when Manhattan federal prosecutors voluntarily dropped all charges against the principled financier – a self-made employer who has helped create tens of thousands of jobs spanning two decades.
-On September 1, 2017, the Securities and Exchange Commission also dismissed all charges in a parallel case.
-Mr. Wey was exonerated.
+Mr. Wey’s vindication arrived on August 8, 2017 when Manhattan federal prosecutors voluntarily dropped all charges against the self-made employer who has helped create tens of thousands of jobs spanning two decades.
+On September 1, 2017, the Securities and Exchange Commission also voluntarily dismissed all charges.
+The SEC went so far to exonerate Mr. Wey that it released an extremely rare public statement clearing Mr. Wey’s name.

 Mr. Wey’s victory came with a hefty price.
 His successful businesses were lost, his reputation tarnished.
-Benjamin Wey was falsely accused in September 2015 amid a political whirlwind of “getting tough on CEOs in finance” – fed by lies told by NASDAQ and FINRA.
-Beyond false allegations, not a shred of evidence against him was substantiated in court.
+He was falsely accused in September 2015 amid a political whirlwind of “getting tough on Wall Street CEOs” – fed by lies told by NASDAQ and FINRA.
 After replacing five prosecutors on Mr. Wey’s case, the SDNY prosecutors abruptly dismissed all charges on the eve of an August 2017 deadline to turn over trial evidence to Mr. Wey’s Haynes and Boone Lawyers.
-In less than 30 minutes, a federal judge dismissed the case and vindicated Mr. Wey.
+In less than 30 minutes, federal judge Alison Nathan dismissed all charges.
 Read more:Rare SEC public release announcing voluntary dismissal of all charges against Benjamin Wey.

-“We are not members of NASDAQ or FINRA, therefore they have no jurisdiction over us.
+“We are not members of NASDAQ or FINRA, therefore they have no business in our business.
 But NASDAQ, FINRA lied to the FBI, DOJ, SEC and defrauded government agents to serve their own commercial interests and irreparably harmed us. “

 In October 2017, Mr. Wey sued FINRA and a notorious FINRA crony Chris Brummer for fraud, reported by the Forbes magazine.